oemof/oemof-solph/doc/installation_and_setup.rst

   oemof_installation_test

 in your virtual environment.
-If the installation was indeed successful, you will get:
+If the installation was  successful, you will get:

 .. code:: console

     `*********`
     `Solver installed with oemof:`
     `glpk: working`